-Crash ends in fire near Preston, closing down westbound I-90
+Crash ends in fire near Preston, briefly closes down westbound I-90

-Westbound Interstate 90 is fully blocked near exit 22 because of a crash that ended in a fire near Preston-Fall City Road Southeast, according to the Washington State Department of Transportation.
+Westbound Interstate 90 is open after all lanes were fully blocked near exit 22 because of a crash that ended in a fire near Preston-Fall City Road Southeast, according to the Washington State Department of Transportation.

-The collision blocked all lanes around 2 p.m.
-Washington State Patrol and Eastside Fire and Rescue crews are on scene.
+Washington State Patrol and Eastside Fire and Rescue responded to the crash around 2 p.m.
+Troopers turned cars around before reopening the highway shortly before 4 p.m.

-Drivers should avoid the area and use alternate routes.
-Traffic is backed up for about four miles.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.